'Let my people go: the untold story of Australia and the Soviet Jews 1959–89' by Sam Lipski AM and Suzanne D Rutland OAM

 Lipski and Rutland make this largely unknown history come alive with a combination of passion, personal experience, and ground-breaking research.

-Sam Lipski and Suzanne D. Rutland have produced a path-breaking book about the struggles of the Soviet 'refuseniks'.
+Sam Lipski AM and Suzanne D. Rutland OAM have produced a path-breaking book about the struggles of the Soviet 'refuseniks'.
 Replete with new information, Let My People Go draws on a vast array of primary and secondary sources.
 These include ASIO files, Rutland's painstaking research on Australia and Soviet Jewry, as well as unfettered access to the massive archive about the Campaign for Soviet Jewry of Lipskis friend Isi Leibler.

 Although the title Let My People Go refers to the wider story inside the Soviet Union and internationally, and also illuminates the extent of anti-Semitism in the Soviet Union, this compelling book has an Australian focus and perspective.
 Australian supporters of the cause of Soviet Jewry included some Coalition and Labor politicians, academics, trade union leaders as well as most sections of the Jewish community.